 With the FBAR, the $10,000 threshold requirement does not vary.
 In other words, whether or not you are single, married filing jointly, or reside outside of the United States — the $10,000 threshold is still the same.
 FATCA reporting requirements are different.
 Not only must you have an interest in the account, but the threshold requirements vary — depending on whether you reside in the United States or in a foreign country, and whether you are married or single.

 For example, if you are single or married filing separate and reside in the United States, then the minimum threshold requirement is $50,000 on the last day of the year or $75,000 on any day of the year (if you have less than $50,000 on the last day of the year).
-In sharp contrast a person filing married filing jointly and residing overseas may have a minimum threshold requirement of $400,000.
+In sharp contrast, a person filing married filing jointly and residing overseas may have a minimum threshold requirement of $400,000.

 Not All Assets are Reported

-Unlike the FBAR, which is mainly focused on items such as accounts an insurance policies, FATCA Form 8938 is more comprehensive.
+Unlike the FBAR, which is mainly focused on items such as accounts and insurance policies, FATCA Form 8938 is more comprehensive.
 It requires reporting for ownership of certain assets, such as an interest in a business or foreign corporation.
-The level of ownership of the foreign business, partnership, or corporation is important — because you don’t want to duplicate file the form 8938 and other forms (such as 8938 and 5471 or 8621).
+The level of ownership of the foreign business, partnership, or corporation is important — because you don’t want to duplicate file the Form 8938 and other forms (such as 8938 and 5471 or 8621).

 Foreign Real Estate can get Complicated